 Only credit which is applicable toward a student's signed Educational Plan of Study shall be considered for transfer credit.
 Students who wish to obtain credit for past college work must have an official transcript from each previous college mailed directly to Mesalands Community College.
 They must also complete a Request for Transcript Evaluation Form.
 Only courses for which a grade of "C" or better (or "P" or "S") will be considered for transfer.

 Any course accepted on transfer must be equivalent to the Mesalands Community College course for which it is substituted on the plan of study.
-If the course transferred to Mesalands is for fewer credits than the Mesalands course, the student must acquire additional credit(s) relevant to his/her plan of study to make
+If the course

 Computing Grade Point Average